“What’s more important: what you have or what you need?”

 In the AMPT program, intensive hands-on coursework is the fulcrum by which graduates leverage a major career change.
 Co-managed by In Your Ear Studios, the one-year post-baccalaureate certificate program takes graduates from any discipline who are seeking employment in the vast and growing field of digital media.

 Students can choose to focus on various specializations within media, from editorial storytelling to music production, but they’re all required to collaborate on major projects—a crucial skill in the world of media production.

-“One of the greatest challenges and blessings of this program is that you learn how to work with other people,” says AMPT student Sarah Kerndt, who earned her BA in communication studies from Christopher Newport University.
-After graduating, she wanted to be a filmmaker, but wasn’t sure how to break into the industry without much formal training.
-The AMPT program helped her find a career path, teaching her specialized and transferable skills in editing and production.
+“One of the greatest challenges and blessings of this program is that you learn how to work with other people,” says AMPT student Arlen Kerndt, who earned his BA in communication studies from Christopher Newport University.
+After graduating, he wanted to be a filmmaker, but wasn’t sure how to break into the industry without much formal training.
+The AMPT program helped him find a career path, teaching him specialized and transferable skills in editing and production.
 “It’s given me a leg up.
 I’ve learned so much about audio and post-production and pre-production.
 It’s really been a crash course in the industry.”